 Pictured above: [TOP] Caroline Hutton, Martineau Gardens & Douglas Allenby, Landscaping & Andy Street, CBE Mayor of the West Midlands & Charlotte Nicholson, Jo Malone London & Adam Lawlor, Jericho [BOTTOM] Martineau Gardens Volunteers and Staff with Jo Malone London Team

+Located at the heart of the Gardens, between the woodland and the formal area, it’s a space to linger and enjoy the peace and tranquillity of Martineau Gardens.
 Volunteering is at the centre of how we work at Martineau Gardens.
-Our volunteers are involved in decision making.
-Comments and creative input have been gathered from all and the landscaping and gardening work will be achieved by volunteers, staff, local social enterprises and trusted professionals.
+Our volunteers were involved in decision making with comments and creative input gathered from all, and the landscaping and gardening work achieved by volunteers, staff, local social enterprises and trusted professionals.

-Without the generosity of Jo Malone London, the Courtyard Garden would have remained a dream – Martineau Gardens appreciates the support we have received.
-For more information about Jo Malone London’s work supporting mental health, please visit here: www.jomalone.co.uk/charity-gardens
+Martineau Gardens appreciates the support we have received from Jo Malone London.
+Without their generosity, the Courtyard Garden would have remained a dream.
+Find out more about about Jo Malone London’s work supporting mental health: www.jomalone.co.uk/charity-gardens